 “Astonish me!” – Sergei Diaghilev

-Broadly speaking, beauty alienation is what early modernists like Picasso, Brancusi, Kertesz, and Moholy-Nagy were engaged in when their artwork departed from the conventional depiction of objects as we know them to look in the real world: the familiar is rendered alien in newly beautiful ways.
+making art new.
+Broadly speaking, beauty alienation is what early modernists like Picasso, Brancusi, and Moholy-Nagy were up to when their artwork departed from the conventional depiction of objects as we know them to look in the real world: the familiar is rendered alien in newly beautiful ways.
 As Ezra Pound exhorted fellow rebels before the First World War, “Make It New!”

 While each movement proceeded from distinct historical antecedents, social contexts, and evolving theories of art-making, when viewed altogether, much of what made 20th-century art interesting to viewers was the staggeringly diverse means deployed to probe, stretch, disrupt, and rewire our mental maps interlinking subjects with their conventional depictions and cognates.
-What emerged were daring new aesthetic renditions geared to shock, tease, and please.
+What emerged were daring new aesthetic renditions geared to tease, please, and shock.

-Soon artists were delinking objects from their familiar visual markers and attributes so utterly that what started out as exercises in descriptive abstraction (think Braque's Cubist guitars and violins) moved quickly on, within just a few decades, to the interior terrains of dreamscape, abstract expression, and non-objective subject matter devoid of identifiable "real world" referents (Kandinsky, Pollack, Rothko, Mitchell, Gilliam, ad infinitum).
+Soon artists were delinking objects from their familiar visual markers and attributes so utterly that what had started out as experiments in complex description (think Braque's Cubist guitars and violins drawn in fragmented perspectives) moved quickly on, within just a few decades, to the interior terrains of dreamscape, abstract expression, and non-objective subject matter devoid of identifiable "real world" referents (Kandinsky, Pollack, Rothko, Mitchell, Gilliam...).

-Because people are so heavily preconditioned to regard photos as literal documents reporting material things, the medium is an especially choice one for bushwhacking viewers with alienated beauty.
+Because people are so heavily preconditioned to regard photos as literal documents reporting material things (a preconditioning reinforced by their own relentless smartphone photo-making), the medium becomes an especially choice one for bushwhacking viewers with alienated beauty that performs differently.
 This technique permeates my own craft so much that my images often blur the line that traditionally distinguishes photography from free-form painting.

-These days, the most conventional mode for alienating beauty in art photography, to heighten impact, is to shoot in black-and-white rather than in normal colour.
+fifty shades of grey.
+These days, the most conventional mode for alienating beauty in art photography, to heighten impact, is to shoot or develop images in black-and-white rather than in normal colour.
 The use of monochrome toning is always recognized instantly as unnatural by the human eye, and this difference versus the expected can work to the artist's advantage.
 To make sense of them, monochromatic subjects generally take a bit more attention and effort for the mind to interpret, which can make them more engaging.

-Limiting a work to monochrome is, however, merely the most old-fashioned of many potential modes for alienating photographic beauty to increase its impact.
-The galleries grouped under alienated beauty test a more diverse palette of alienators.
+the modernist panopticon.
+Limiting a work to monochrome is, however, only one - and arguably the most old-school - of many potential modes for alienating photographic beauty to increase its impact.
+The galleries grouped under alienated beauty test a more diverse palette of alienators, each of them a longstanding tool of modernism.
 These include:

 - reorientation of the image in space